jw-yeong/jw-yeong.github.io/README.md

 README

-IMPORTANT: THIS ASSIGNMENT IS NOT YET COMPLETE; PLEASE IGNORE THE CURRENT STATE OF THIS REPO/SITE.

 Name: YEONG Jian Wei

 This website was created for COMP 20 Assignment 1 at Tufts University.

 To my knowledge, everything has been correctly implemented; that is: index.html, bio.html, resume.html, and jwsite.css

 Discussed the assignment with Chris Rackey.

 Hours spent on this assignment: 5